 Trust & Will Pricing and What You Get

-There are several pricing tiers available at Trust & Will, depending on your needs.
+There are several price tiers at Trust & Will, depending on your needs.
 While it’s always free to create an account and get started, you’ll need a paid plan to access your files.

 You can purchase as many plans as you need for your specific situation.
 With your purchase, you get access to your documents and a year of unlimited updates.
 When your year ends, you can subscribe for unlimited updates at any time with a $12 annual fee.